Here are some of the ways you can volunteer with the PFTP:

 PFTP workshops are taught by experienced volunteers who want to share their knowledge.
 Do you have expertise in topics related to fruit tree care or food preservation?
 Would you like to share your knowledge with the community?

-FOOD PRESERVATION: Our 2013 Food Preservation Workshop series is currently being planned!.
-Possible topics include: Canning, Drying, Cold storage / cellaring, Jams and Jellies, Fruit Leather, Fermentation...
-If you are interested in teaching a food preservation workshop in 2013, please contact Katy, katy[at]portlandfruit.org / 503-284-6106.
+FOOD PRESERVATION: Our 2013 Food Preservation Workshop series is currently winding down.
+Over the years, our workshop series has included the following topics: Canning, Drying, Cold storage / cellaring, Jams and Jellies, Fruit Leather, Fermentation...
+If you are interested in teaching a food preservation workshop in 2014, please contact Katy, katy[at]portlandfruit.org / 503-284-6106.
 Previous teaching experience is a plus.

 Join PFTP in increasing the health and abundance of urban fruit trees, while developing skills in organic tree care methods!
 Tree Care Teams are small groups of volunteers that care for fruit trees registered and harvested by PFTP.
 Each Tree Care Team is lead by one or two ‘Team Leaders’ with experience and skills in organic fruit tree care, who teach and guide the group.
 Each team is responsible for a cluster of trees in their area, visiting each tree once per season to complete the full spectrum of care throughout the year.
 Members and Leaders participate in ten 3-hour work-parties over an 11-month period (January-November).
 Topics/tasks include: Winter Pruning, Spring Pest & Disease Management, Fruit Thinning, Summer Pruning, Fall Clean-Up/Pest & Disease Assessment.
 Participants receive a certificate of completion.